 Cataract surgery at Atwal Eye Care

-The only way to surgically treat a cataract is to remove all or part of the lens and replace it with an artificial Intraocular Lens (IOL).
+The only way to surgically treat a cataract is to remove the cloudy lens and replace it with an artificial Intraocular Lens (IOL).
 Cataract surgery at Atwal Eye Care is an amazingly quick outpatient procedure that can erase years of poor vision.
 The entire surgical process takes about 15 minutes to perform.

 When you decide to move forward with the procedure, it’s normal to feel a little nervous.
 Our staff understands this and will do everything we can to make you as comfortable and relaxed as possible.
 We can even prescribe relaxation medication if you need it.
 The main goal is that you feel 100% confident in our surgical abilities.

 We will ask that you arrive an hour before your surgery time to complete any necessary paperwork, give yourself time to relax and allow your cataract surgery doctor to perform one final check on your vision.

 The replacement lens you choose will be permanent and will feel natural in your eye.

 CATALYS® for Laser-Assisted Cataract Surgery